 The top 30 rainy day activities in Toronto

-Rainy days in Toronto can sap your desire to leave the house.
-While we don't suffer the same number of wet days as cities like Vancouver or Halifax, we see our fair share of showers here in Toronto, so it's useful to find some inspiration for some rainy-day fun.
+Rainy days in Toronto can totally put a damper on any sunny weather plans you had.
+While we definitely don’t suffer the same amount of wet days as cities like Vancouver or Halifax, we see our fair share of showers here in Toronto, so it's useful to find some inspiration when its sad and gloomy outside.

 Here are some things to do on a rainy day in Toronto.